 3. Maintain healthy habits

-When stress enters our life, oftentimes we are thrown off from our normal routines and schedule.
+When stress enters our life, oftentimes we’re thrown off from our normal routines and schedule.
 We tend to cut corners at mealtime or sleep.
 This impacts our bodies and mental health more than we realize.
-Do your best to carve out some time for exercise.
-Even a 10-minute walk can help shift your perspective and boost your mood.
-Maintaining healthy sleep habits (7-8 hours each night) will also help you feel calmer and content the next day.
+This year, healthy habits that boost your immunity are more important than ever.

 4. Take time to celebrate and reflect